networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 source .bashrc
 ```

-This approach only works with desktop as it has a static IP.
-If you are using a laptop, most likely
-you will have to use the first option to export the IP manually.
+This approach only works with a desktop as it has a static IP.
+If you are using a laptop, most likely you will have to use the first option to export the IP manually or find a way to create an alias interface with a fixed IP address.

 ### Start eventuate services